-When it comes to college football, there’s no shortage of wild jersey combinations in the Pac-12, one-of-a-kind helmets in the Big Ten, and more than a few strange choices in the SEC.
-There are plenty of awesome alternate jerseys to choose from, but one school only wears their Saturday Best on rare occasions.
+When it comes to college football, there’s no shortage of wild jersey combinations in the Pac-12, one-of-a-kind helmets in the Big Ten, and quite a few strange choices in the SEC.
+There are plenty of awesome alternate jerseys to choose from, but one school only wears their “Saturday Best” on the rarest occasions.

 They say if you look good, you play good.
 And when you’ve finished in the AP Top 10 each of the last two seasons, you deserve to do just that.
 It’s time for the University of Georgia to bring out their iconic black jerseys when they host the Notre Dame Fighting Irish in primetime during the 2019 season.